Digging to America: Characters

 Jin-Ho Dickinson-Donaldson – the daughter of Brad and Bitsy, adopted from Korea at six months of age.
 Jin Ho is a complex character who maintains a dynamic personality throughout the book.

 Susan Yazdan – the daughter of Sami and Ziba, adopted from Korea at six months of age.
 Susan may be seen as “bossy” to Jin Ho, but she is clearly the apple of her parents’ eye.

 Bitsy Donaldson – the mother of Jin-Ho and Xiu-Mei, wife of Brad, and daughter of Connie and Dave.
-She is a very determined and opinionated woman, proactive about life and her relationships with people.

 Ziba Yazdan – the mother of Susan and wife of Sami.
 Ziba immigrated to the United States from Iran in high school and works as an interior designer.
 Ziba is very self-aware, always concerned about others and about her self-image.

 Brad Donaldson – the father of Jin-Ho and Xiu-Mei, husband of Bitsy, and son of Pat and Lou.
-Brad is loving husband who seems to believe Bitsy can do no wrong.
+Brad is a loving husband who seems to believe Bitsy can do no wrong.

 Sami Yazdan – the father of Susan, husband of Ziba, and son of Maryam.
 Sami was born in the United States.
 He is a quiet but opinionated man who really has a heart for his family.

 Maryam – The mother of Sami and grandmother of Susan.
 Maryam is still very in touch with the Iranian culture.
 Her quiet confidence is sometimes portrayed as snotty.
 Maryam and Dave's “love” relationship is one of the most complex relationships in the novel.

 Dave – the father of Bitsy, grandfather of Jin-Ho and Xiu-Mei, and husband of the late Connie.
 He is a warm-hearted and jolly man who falls in love with Maryam.

 Lou – the father of Brad and husband of Pat.

 Pat – the mother of Brad and wife of Lou.

 Xiu-Mei – the younger daughter of Bitsy and Brad, adopted from China.
 She worries her parents sick with her pacifier addiction.
 Her stubborn ways prove to be a challenge for Brad and Bitsy.

 Farah – the cousin of Maryam who lives in Vermont with her husband.
 She keeps in touch with her Iranian relatives, but manages to live an extravagant and exciting life that Maryam throws herself into once a year.